sandip3008/cordova-plugin-epson-epos2-tm-p20/README.md

 epsonepos2tmp20
 ====================
-Cordova plugin for Epson ePOS SDK(v2.6.0) for iOS and Android.
+Cordova plugin for Epson ePOS SDK(v2.27.0) (20 oct 2023) for iOS and Android.

 Integrates the Epson ePOS2 SDK for iOS and Android with a limited set of functions to discover and connect ePOS printers